Kaisaan/projects/README.md

 # Projects
 Place for me to add projects that I haven't fully committed to for whatever reason.
+Also a place for me to document findings in games I've been tinkering with.
 If you are interested in helping me with any of these projects please [contact me](https://kaisaan.github.io/pages/contact).
 Feel free to join [my Hacking Discord server](https://discord.gg/JnqvyDryen) where I plan on posting updates for all my projects.